rubyworks/rc/README.md

 ## Qualifications

-RC can be used with any Ruby-based commandline tool and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been desinged to directly support RC.
+RC can be used with any Ruby-based commandline tool or library where there exists some means of configuring it via a toplevel/global interface, or the tool has been designed to directly support RC, of course.

 ## Customization